 Follow these guidelines when caring for your child at home:

 Your child’s healthcare provider may prescribe medicines to treat the infection and swelling.
 Follow all instructions when giving these to your child.
-Be certain to give all of the medicine as prescribed, even if your child feels better or the symptoms disappear.
+Give all of the medicine as prescribed, even if your child feels better or the symptoms go away.

 Wash your hands with soap and warm water before and after caring for your child’s penis.
 This is to prevent the spread of infection.
 Teach your child to wash his hands before and after touching his penis.

 Have your child soak in a bathtub with clean, warm water and a teaspoon of salt.
 The water should be deep enough to cover the penis.
 This will help reduce inflammation.
 Repeat the soak 2 to 3 times a day, or as advised by your child’s healthcare provider.

 In babies and young children, clean the area daily or as needed.
 If there is foreskin, gently pull it back from the glans.
 The foreskin will pull back (retract) only slightly, so don’t force it.
 Rinse the area with clean water.
 Use a cotton swab to gently clean any drainage.
 Don’t use soap, bubble bath oils, or talc powder.
 They may cause irritation.

 Teach your child how to clean the area daily.